BruceWayne5406/BruceWayne5406/README.md

 - 🌱 I’m currently learning ML fundamentals because i want to build SNNs
 - Also learning verilog and CMOS, interested in chip design and manufacturing.
 - feel free to reach me at ruhilharsh80@gmail.com
-- 😄 Pronouns: ... i dont have to mention my pronouns cause i am not f#cking GAY!

 <!---